syncfusion-content/blazor-docs/blazor/pivot-table/pdf-export.md

 ### Add page number in header/footer

-You can add page number either in header or footer of exported PDF document like in the below code example.
+You can add page number either in header or footer of the exported PDF document like in the below code example.

 Supported page number types are,